J. Stewart Baker: Career

-After the war, he joined the Bank of the Manhattan Company where his father was president, becoming an assistant cashier in the Union Square office of the bank in 1919 before being elected a vice president the following year.
+After the war, he joined the Bank of the Manhattan Company, where his father was president, becoming an assistant cashier in the Union Square office of the bank in 1919 before being elected vice president the following year.
 In 1922, he was elected a director of the Bank and moved to the main office at 40 Wall Street, serving in the Trust department.

-In 1927, after thirty-four years as president, his father turned the presidency and a considerable stock ownership to the younger Baker who had just turned thirty-four.
+In 1927, after thirty-four years as president, his father turned over the presidency and considerable stock ownership to the younger Baker, who had just turned thirty-four.
 Within a year of assuming the presidency, Baker acquired the Flushing National Bank, the Bayside National Bank, the Queens-Bellaire Bank, the First National Bank of Whitestone, the Bronx Borough Bank, and the First National Bank of Brooklyn.
 The acquisitions led to the bank having sixty-one offices throughout New York City.

 In December 1928, Baker guided the 129-year-old Bank of the Manhattan Company to a joint affiliation with the International Acceptance Bank, Inc., which had been organized in 1921 by Paul Warburg.
-Each institution retained their corporate identities, but have the Bank of the Manhattan Company shareholders owned the stock of the International Acceptance Bank.
+Each institution retained its corporate identity, but the Bank of the Manhattan Company shareholders owned the stock of the International Acceptance Bank.
 In 1932, he was chosen as chairman of the board and served in that role until March 31, 1955, when the Bank of the Manhattan Company merged with the Chase National Bank to form the second-largest commercial banking institution in the country.
-Baker became president and chairman of the executive committee of the merged institution which started out with deposits in excess of $6.8 billion.
+Baker became president and chairman of the executive committee of the merged institution, which started out with deposits in excess of $6.8 billion.
 He retired on December 31, 1957, but continued as a director of Chase Manhattan until August 11, 1965.

 In 1953, he was elected president of the St. Luke's Hospital board of trustees.

 Personal life

 In 1915, Baker was married to Marianne Lathrop Foote (1894–1992), a daughter of Robert Dumont Foote and Marie Gilmour (née Hopkins) Foote.
-In 1933, they leased a large duplex apartment at 770 Park Avenue, the Rosario Candela designed luxury apartment building.
+In 1933, they leased a large duplex apartment at 770 Park Avenue, the Rosario Candela-designed luxury apartment building.
 Together, they were the parents of: